OpenFreeEnergy/openfe/docs/guide/cli/quickrun.rst

 .. code:: none

-    RuntimeError: Transformation has been started but is incomplete.
-Please remove <path>/quickrun_cache/<key>-protocolDAG.json and rerun, or resume
+    Transformation has been started but is incomplete.
+Please remove
+    <work-dir>/quickrun_cache/dag-cache-<key>.json and rerun, or resume
     execution using the ``--resume`` flag.

 See Also